Property investor sues developer Greg Kavanagh over loans

 She claims he failed to meet a demand for repayment issued last May and has brought High Court proceedings.

-Mr Kavanagh, a director of Ballycrag Developments, which was struck off the Companies Register last year, refutes liability and says he has a good defence and counterclaim to her case.
+Mr Kavanagh, a director of Ballycrag Developments, which was struck off the Companies Register last year, denies liability and says he has a good defence and counterclaim to her case.

 The case will instead proceed through the court’s ordinary non-jury list.